-The Explosion Craters & Crater Lakes of Western Uganda
+The Scenic Explosion Craters & Crater Lakes of Western Uganda

 Explore the Explosion Crater Lakes and Explosion Craters in Uganda-Stunning Scenery

-Discover Scenic Uganda and the Explosion Crater Lakes and Explosion Craters in Uganda- Western Uganda is home to some of the Best Places to see the Explosion Crater Lakes and Explosion Craters found along what we call the Crater Lake Trail which takes in Kibale Forest Park, Queen Elizabeth Park and the Foothills of the Rwenzori Mountains.
+Discover Scenic Uganda and the Explosion Crater Lakes and Explosion Craters in Uganda- Western Uganda is home to some of the Best Places to see the Explosion Crater Lakes and Explosion Craters found along what we call the Explosion Crater Lake Trail.

-Even in local Folklore of Western Uganda, the stories of some of the crater lakes are told and one crater at Fort Portal – Kasesankarange means – spewer of roasted material.
-The crater lakes are extinct however a few of them – have molten lava just 10 to kilometers beneath them and could explode again – most likely not while you are on Safari in Uganda.
+Even in local Folklore and Legends of Western Uganda, there are tales about some of the crater lakes that are still told today.
+One crater at Fort Portal – Kasesankarange means, the spewer of roasted material.
+The crater lakes are extinct today.
+However, a few of them have molten lava just 10 to kilometers beneath them and could explode again in the future.
+Most likely, not something that will happen while you are on Safari in Uganda with us.

-Explosion Craters did not build cones as Volcanoes do – they simply blew ash and rock far and wide – today there are these incredible, beautiful lakes, some of which still have a certain sulfur smell in their water.
-Some offer great places for swimming, viewpoints and nature trails that one can hike surrounded by monkeys, tropical birds, and magnificent sights.
+The Explosion Craters did not build cones as Volcanoes do.
+Instead, they blew ash and rock far and wide.
+Today there are these incredible, beautiful lakes, some of which still have a particular sulfur smell in their water.
+Some offer great places for swimming, viewpoints, and nature trails that one can hike surrounded by monkeys, tropical birds, and magnificent sights.

-When you are looking down one of Uganda’s crater lakes – framed by grasslands, green forest, farms – one does not realize that these beautiful lakes were places out of which the earth exploded forth in a most violent way.
+When you are looking down one of Uganda’s crater lakes – framed by grasslands, green forest, farms – one does not realize that these beautiful lakes were places out of which the earth exploded forth most powerfully.

 Bunyaruguru Craters near Queen Elizabeth Park:

-Located on the Kichwamba escarpment of the Western Rift near Queen Elizabeth Park Lake Nkugute is a beautiful crater lake that is visible from the Mbarara Kasese road, however, there about 20 crater lakes found here and many dry craters.
+Located on the Kichwamba escarpment of the Western Rift near Queen Elizabeth Park Lake Nkugute is a beautiful crater lake that is visible from the Mbarara Kasese road.
+However, there are about 20 crater lakes found here and many dry craters.

 There are also viewpoints where you can see the Kichwamba Rift valley and Queen Elizabeth Park.